Meister-anon/Kai-zen_FireRed-Release-Edition/README.md

 -this is a test branch for evaluating changes planned for master

+keeping type change of bug resisting electric makes sense lot of bugs can generate or manipulate electricity or electric fields even common bugs like bees

+think to get this across to the player best way is to adjust the bug trainer text in viridian forest add some bug facts about bugs generating electricity give some bugs select low power electric moves

+main diff they will still be able to be paralyzed

 -of note odd bugs with neutralizing gas not properly clearing when leave field I think kept pixelate from updating move type